 The students are all supported by a welfare system, which aims to ensure that no student feels isolated.
-The welfare arrangements are coordinated by a professional Dean for Welfare under the overall direction of a member of the Governing Body.
+The welfare arrangements are coordinated by a professional Dean for Welfare under the oversight of a member of the Governing Body.
 Advice and support is always available on a range of issues during term time.
 Students also have full access to the extensive health, welfare and disability advice network of the University of Oxford, including the University Counselling Service and the Disability Advisory Service.

-A great many of the Fellows are engaged in research - some of it with the potential to help solve medical, scientific or social problems.
+A great many of the Fellows are engaged in research - some of it with the potential to help address medical, scientific, social and/or economic challenges.
 Other research is aimed at expanding our understanding of cultural, anthropological, historical or literary matters.